NagiosEnterprises/nagios-mod-gearman/README.md

 job_timeout::
 Default job timeout in seconds.
-Currently this value is only used for eventhandler.
 The worker will use the values from the core for host and service checks.
 Default: 60
 +